-- Successfully completing the program will give students the education needed to apply for graduate programs and receive the Alumni Advantage Discount (note that some graduate programs will also require experience before being eligible to apply)
+- Successfully completing the program will give students the education needed to apply for graduate programs and receive the Alumni Advantage discount.
+Please note that some graduate programs will also require experience before being eligible to apply.

 - Submitted an ATI TEAS score at or above the Proficient Level of 65 by March 1 of their sophomore year.

 - Submitted or have on file with the School of Nursing a satisfactory Health Form.

 - Submitted evidence of Training and Registration as Nurse Aide I in North Carolina or another state.